Overview

 Best for: benchmarking guaranteed returns against equity SIP

-The PPF Calculator calculates the maturity value of a Public Provident Fund account โ a government-backed savings scheme currently offering 7.1% per annum, tax-free at maturity.
-PPF is the standard risk-free benchmark against which equity SIP returns should be measured.
+The PPF Calculator calculates the maturity value of a Public Provident Fund account, a government-backed scheme currently paying 7.1% per annum, tax-free at maturity.
+PPF is the standard risk-free benchmark equity SIP returns should be measured against.

-Running the PPF Calculator with the same monthly contribution and 15-year horizon as your SIP plan immediately shows the return premium you are targeting by taking on equity market risk.
-At Rs 10,000 per month over 15 years, PPF at 7.1% delivers approximately Rs 32.9 lakh; equity SIP at 12% CAGR delivers approximately Rs 50 lakh โ a Rs 17 lakh premium for accepting volatility.
-This comparison helps investors make a conscious, informed risk-reward decision rather than choosing equity SIP by default.
+Run the PPF Calculator with the same monthly contribution and 15-year horizon as your SIP plan and the return premium you're targeting becomes obvious immediately.
+At Rs 10,000 per month over 15 years, PPF at 7.1% delivers roughly Rs 32.9 lakh, while an equity SIP at 12% CAGR delivers around Rs 50 lakh, a Rs 17 lakh premium for taking on volatility.
+This comparison helps investors choose equity SIP deliberately rather than by default.

 How We Evaluated

 We tested each calculator against manual calculations using the standard SIP formula to verify monthly compounding accuracy.
-For step-up tools, we checked that each year's revised monthly amount is applied correctly and compounded over the remaining period.
-We assessed whether the return-rate input is handled as an annual rate converted to monthly (correct) or applied directly as a monthly rate (incorrect โ a common error that significantly inflates projections).
-Mobile layout and slider responsiveness were tested on a mid-range Android device.
-All tools reviewed are completely free with no paywall or data collection requirement.
+For step-up tools, we checked that each year's revised monthly amount gets applied correctly and compounded over the remaining period.
+We looked at whether the return-rate input is treated as an annual rate converted to monthly, which is correct, or applied directly as a monthly rate, a common error that inflates projections significantly.
+Mobile layout and slider responsiveness got tested on a mid-range Android device.
+Every tool reviewed here is completely free, with no paywall and no data collection requirement.

 Key Terms

-- SIP โ Systematic Investment Plan; a method of investing a fixed amount in mutual funds at regular intervals, typically monthly.
+- SIP: a Systematic Investment Plan, a method of investing a fixed amount in mutual funds at regular intervals, typically monthly.

-- Step-Up SIP โ A SIP variant where the monthly contribution increases by a fixed percentage each year, aligned with income growth.
+- Step-Up SIP: a SIP variant where the monthly contribution rises by a fixed percentage each year, aligned with income growth.